Publishing and Digital Preservation

 Open Access Publishing

 The Open Access (OA) publishing model provides free and immediate access to publications.
-The UGA Libraries developed agreements with many publishers providing access for members of the UGA community to read journal content at no charge and for UGA authors to publish journal content at no charge, avoiding Article Processing Charges (APCs) for their accepted manuscripts.
+The UGA Libraries developed agreements with many publishers providing access for members of the UGA community to read journal content at no charge and for UGA authors to publish open access journal content at no charge, avoiding Article Processing Charges (APCs) for their accepted manuscripts.
+The corresponding author must be affiliated with UGA (e.g., as a student, staff member, or faculty) to publish the article as open access under these agreements.

 Open Access Agreements: No APCs